davidsule/Obsidian_main/FYP02_feature selection.md

 ### Chi^2

-Not applicable: features must be Bool of frequency (I think)
+Not applicable: features must be Bool of frequency (I think) (I don't think you can use numerical as feature)

+### Anova
+Analysis of variance

-## Classification
+# Classification

 - KNN
 - Decision tree